I specialize in repairing knives with chipped edges and broken tips.

 A fair amount of the tip of this Gerber Gator folder was broken off.
 An early attempt to repair it was evident.
 I came up with a repair that returned it to functionality, although it looks a little runty now…the client was very happy to have a working knife again.

 This knife (a Cold Steel SRK) was presented to a client when he was in the National Guard.
 While hunting he killed a blacktailed deer and when butchering it proceeded to use this knife to try and break the pelvic bone.
-I don’t recall if he got through the bone, but he did a number on the edge of the knife.
+I don’t recall if he got through the bone, but it did a number on the edge of the knife.
 A small portion of the tip was also broken off.
 So I reground the bevels on each side with a slight convex grind, just in case he wanted to hack up anything else, and fixed the tip.
 The sad thing is, the next fall he was hunting with this knife and lost it in a brushy creekbed.
 I tried to get him to tell me where it was so I could go look for it.

 This is an old Buck Special that the client had broken the tip off of and then tried to regrind it himself.
 There were also a few large chips in the edge and many scratches on the blade.
 I wasn’t sure I would be able to make this one work, but it came out looking pretty good.
 There were a lot of different angles to get right.